 Is animal communication real?
 Is it possible?
 Sure, people talk to each other.
 Other animal species also find ways to communicate amongst themselves.
 But what about interspecies animal communication?
 How woo is it….or is it woo at all?

-My intuitive teacher, Sonia Choquette, says she loves “woo.”
+One of my intuitive teachers, internationally-known author and mentor Sonia Choquette, says she loves “woo.”
 Woo is good.
 Woo is where the magic happens.
 I happen to wholeheartedly agree….and not just because I’ve always been a little too woo even for my own liking!

 The fact is, I’ve always been fascinated by the limitations of my mind and what lies beyond.
 Ergo, there is a part of my being that is forever sneaking away to play in the realm of what is felt yet not seen, known but not in ways my mind can readily put its finger on.